DETAILED ACTION

 See claim 15;

-Claim 12 recites “an edge cover on the bank, the edge cover including a through-hole corresponding to the at least one through-hole of the bank, opening the at least one through-hole of the bank, wherein the edge cover covers a portion of the lower layer electrode positioned on an upper face of the bank.”
+Claim 12 recites “an edge cover formed on the bank, the edge cover including another through-hole corresponding to the at least one of the plurality of through-holes of the bank, such that the other through-hole opens the at least one of the plurality of through-holes of the bank, wherein the edge cover covers a portion of the lower layer electrode positioned on an upper face of the bank.”

 See claim 16;

-Claim 13 recites “the lower layer electrode is formed into an island shape for each of the at least one through-hole.”
+Claim 13 recites “the lower layer electrode is formed into an island shape for each of the at least one of the plurality of through-holes.”

 See claim 17;